Elo rating system: Most accurate K-factor

 The second major concern is the correct "K-factor" used.
 The chess statistician Jeff Sonas believes that the original $\; K = 10 \;$ value (for players rated above 2400) is inaccurate in Elo's work.
 If the K-factor coefficient is set too large, there will be too much sensitivity to just a few, recent events, in terms of a large number of points exchanged in each game.
 And if the K-value is too low, the sensitivity will be minimal, and the system will not respond quickly enough to changes in a player's actual level of performance.
 Elo's original K-factor estimation was made without the benefit of huge databases and statistical evidence.
-Sonas indicates that a K-factor of 24 (for players rated above 2400) may be more accurate both as a predictive tool of future performance, and also more sensitive to performance.
+Sonas indicates that a K-factor of 24 (for players rated above 2400) may be both more accurate as a predictive tool of future performance and be more sensitive to performance.